 The VPCLASS parameter with the vpclass option defines a user-defined VP class.
 You also can specify a nonyielding user-defined virtual processor.
-For more information, see "Specify a virtual processor class" on page 5-2 and the topics about configuration parameters in the IBM Informix Administrator's Reference.
+For more information, see "Set virtual-processor configuration parameters" on page 5-1 and the topics about configuration parameters in the IBM Informix Administrator's Reference.